-Back in 2006 and 2007, Aaron Bunch slogged through dense stands of pickerelweed, cattails and other emergent species in lakes Kissimmee and Istokpoga for what remains some of the hardest field work of his career.
+In 2006 and 2007, Aaron Bunch dredged through dense stands of pickerelweed, cattails, and other emergent species in lakes Kissimmee and Istokpoga for some of the hardest fieldwork of his career.

 “We’re talking about knee-to-waist deep thick detritus muck,” Bunch said.
 “You often see alligators all around you.
 That’s just the norm.
 You get comfortable with the wildlife out there.”

-Bunch, at the time a graduate research assistant at the University of Florida’s School of Forest Resources and Conservation, was in that mess to gather data on water quality and fish diversity.
-The resulting studies, one of which was recently published in the journal Lake and Reservoir Management, showed a clear pattern.
-The denser the plants, the lower the dissolved oxygen.
-And the lower the dissolved oxygen, the fewer the sport fish species.
+Bunch, a graduate research assistant at the University of Florida’s School of Forest Resources and Conservation at the time, was in that mess to gather data on water quality and fish diversity.
+The resulting studies, one of which was published in the journal Lake and Reservoir Management, showed a clear pattern.
+The denser the plants, the lower the dissolved oxygen—and the lower the dissolved oxygen, the fewer the sport fish species.

-“It’s important to have a complex mosaic of plants with lots of edge habitat,” said Bunch, now a tidal rivers project leader with Virginia Department of Game and Inland Fisheries
+Regardless of the means, Bunch explained, “It’s important to have a complex mosaic of plants with lots of edge habitat.”

 The dense, single-species stands are an issue in lakes with stabilized levels brought on by water regulation in the state.
 These are shallow floodplain lakes that once experienced natural flood cycles that would occasionally sweep through, kill off plants and perform a little housekeeping by moving plants and other organic material up onto the landscape.
 Without those floods, the plants grow unabated while organic matter builds up below, decaying in a microbial process that sucks up dissolved oxygen.